-The Group has no significant concentrations of credit risk.
-The Group has policies in place to ensure that sales of products are made to customers with an appropriate credit history.
-The Group has policies that limit the amount of credit exposure to any one customer.
+Limits.
+The Group structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to sales of products so that they are made to customers with an appropriate credit history.
+Limits on the level of credit risk by product and industry sector are approved regularly by management.
+Such risks are monitored on a revolving basis and are subject to an annual, or more frequent, review.
 In addition, to reduce this risk the Group has required as collateral: bank guaranties and deposits.
-Recognisable risks are accounted for by adequate provisions on receivables.